woocommerce/woocommerce-blocks/assets/js/blocks/legacy-template/README.md

 By assigning a template identifier to the attribute prop, the block will render that specific template on the front-end, and a placeholder for said template in the Site Editor.

-It's worth noting that in the Site Editor where a placeholder merely represents a front-end view, this representation will not always be completely accurate.
+It's worth noting that the placeholder in the Site Editor is merely an approximate representation of a template's front-end view.

 ## Usage